-FusionDirector enables users to view the alarm statistics, alarm reporting, device status, device information, system information, and device status of third-party servers.
-In addition, FusionDirector provides the function of performing power-on and power-off management, refreshing and deleting hardware, and switching to the iBMC WebUI.
+FusionDirector enables users to view the alarm statistics, alarm reporting, device status, device information, system information, device status, and performance statistics of third-party servers.
+In addition, FusionDirector provides the function of performing power-on and power-off management, refreshing and deleting hardware, and password-free switching to the iBMC WebUI.

-- Devices: Users can view the information of main components (such as processors, memory, storage, PSUs, fan modules, NICs, PCIe and PCIe components) of servers, such as the health status, basic technical parameters, and component codes, to quickly learn about the current status of servers. - Firmware: Users can view the firmware information of third-party servers.
+Devices: Users can view the information of main components (such as processors that includes CPUs, GPUs, and NPUs, memory, storage, PSUs, fan modules, NICs, PCIe and PCIe components) of servers, such as the health status, basic technical parameters, and component codes, to quickly learn about the current status of servers.

-- Current alarms: Users can view the current alarm list of third-party servers and refresh the alarm list. - Alarm reporting: After a device is managed by FusionDirector, the user need to manually configure the SNMP trap server on the device.
-Users can implement alarm reporting by importing MIB files and configure alarm policies. - Tasks: Users can view the tasks executed and being executed after third-party servers are connected to the system. - Account management: Users can create and delete the iBMC accounts through the interface. - Energy efficiency management: Energy consumption statistics are supported.
+- Firmware: Users can view the firmware information of third-party servers. - Current alarms: Users can view the current alarm list of third-party servers and refresh the alarm list. - Alarm reporting: After a device is managed by FusionDirector, the user need to manually configure the SNMP trap server on the device.
+Users can implement alarm reporting by importing MIB files and configure alarm policies. - Tasks: Users can view the tasks executed and being executed after third-party servers are connected to the system. - Account management: Users can create and delete the iBMC accounts through the interface. - Energy efficiency management: Energy consumption statistics are supported. - Performance monitoring: Users can view the CPU temperature, inlet air temperature, other temperatures, input/output power, and fan speed. - Health inspection: Users can inspect the health status of devices.